csudcy/game_on/README.md

 Stuff I really should do:
   * Link to team edit from match replay
   * Show game details on game info page
+  * Limit email confirmation send times
+  * Allow team name & is_public to be edited
   * ?
 Hide team edit matches from normal match lists?
   * Time bound on ticks
   * ?
 Sandboxing?